jxc761/3DMotionDB/README.md

   Run the script install_su_plugins.sh

 ###For windows:
-  - Step 1: Get the path of the file
+  - Step 1: Get the absolute path of this file

   		./su_include/nplab_plugins.rb